 They will not be in depression due to any failure.
 They’ll overcome depression soon and start on new projects or work and be occupied.

-July 1st, 10th, 19th and 28th – They are blessed with the energy of the Sun and Moon.
+July 1st, 10th, 19th and 28th – They are blessed with the energy of the Sun and the Moon.

-They are emotional and religious people and have lots of respect for the county.
+They are emotional and religious people and have lots of respect for the country.

 They like to help people hence support charitable trust or even build one for needy people.

-They don’t like to waste time by being ideal and like to be occupied by doing some work.
+They don’t like to waste time by being idle and like to be occupied by doing some work.

 They do not like to waste money on buying unnecessary things

-July 2nd, 11th, 20th and 29th – They are blessed with the energy of the Sun and Moon.
+July 2nd, 11th, 20th and 29th – They are blessed with the energy of the Moon.

 They are creative and will be a good guide.

-They like to travel foreign countries and love nature.
+They like to travel to foreign countries and love nature.

 They sometimes become aggressive and arguments should be avoided at this time.